rg-3/screenshot.js/README.md

 ## <a id='introduction'>Introduction</a>

-Screenshot is a browser extension that takes screenshots of web pages and web videos.
+Screenshot is an extension for Chromium-derived (eg Chrome) browsers.
-The extension works on all Chromium-derived (eg Chrome) browsers.
+The extension can take screenshots of web pages and web videos.

 ## <a id='features'>Features</a>